Open-Source-Nature/geobirds/README.md

 The project uses GeoJSON as it core data structure.
 GeoJSON is simple, human-readable and well supported data format (by GIS software and web applications).

-For simple distribution maps [geojson.io](https://geojson.io) is good resource.
-It is an online GeoJSON editor.
-It help you create GeoJSON files which can then be downloaded and added into the project file structure.

-For more advanced and complex maps, GIS software may by needed.
-[QGIS](https://www.qgis.org/) is an amazing free GIS package.

 ## Feedback

 If you have any feedback please feel free to create an issue and we will try address as soon as possible.
 To do this go to the "Issues" tab and click on the "New Issue" button on the top right.
 Please give as much information about the issue and include any attachments if needed.